hmib/rltsquare_favourite/README.md

 # rltsquare_favourite
-Customer can add products to their favorite list.Favorite list is shown on customer dashboard. customer can remove favorite items and can add to cart them later on
+Customer can add products to their favorites list.
+Favorite list is shown on customer dashboard Favourites can be added or removed from the list.